bem/bem-components/README.md

 In case you write new tests for local usage, you can run your own Selenium Server or PhantomJS with WebDriver server.
 For this:

-1. Install and run [selenium-server](http://docs.seleniumhq.org/download/) or [phantomjs](http://phantomjs.org/).
+1. Install and run [Selenium Server](http://docs.seleniumhq.org/download/) or [PhantomJS](http://phantomjs.org/).
 1. Correct `gridUrl` option to `http://localhost:4444/` in `.gemini.yml` file.
 1. Run tests (see above).

-Detailed description of `gemini` work with different types of backends find [here](https://bem.info/tools/testing/gemini/).
+Read a [detailed description](https://bem.info/tools/testing/gemini/) of `Gemini` work with different types of backends for additional information.

 **NB** You have to commit screenshots to the repository from SauceLabs to avoid minor differencies in fonts rendering.